-More Challenges to a successful retirement
+More challenges to a successful retirement

 Having a heads-up for some of the potholes on the road of retirement can allow time to make adjustments to the route.
 Recently I wrote about the challenges of bad timing and a lack of vision about retirement.
-In this article, I would like to share some other issues that can be a strain on the happy ever after experience of retirement.
+In this article, I would like to share some other issues that can be a strain on the happy ever after an experience of retirement.

 When asked about surprises in retirement, some recent retirees talked about the people in their lives.
 Comments included:

-“I did not realize how much I missed the human contact.
+“I did not realize how much I missed human contact.
 You know, even just being asked how your weekend went.”

 “I guess I did not count on missing my work family so much!”